pelleran/SI507-HW6/README.md

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

-To get a JavaScript program to "run" the JavaScript program, the function must be called by the HTML code.
-It is similar to Python in calling a function.
+To get a JavaScript program to "run" the JavaScript program, the method or function must be called.
+It is similar to Python in calling a function or method.
 Example, calling the display function:

 ```html
 	<body onload = "displayInformation();">